 Both Richard and his father supported King Stephen in the civil war known as the Anarchy between King Stephen and the Empress Matilda.
 Richard's father died in around 1148, when he was roughly 18 years old, and he inherited the title 'count of Strigoil' Earl of Pembroke.
 This title was probably not recognized at the coronation of the first Plantagenet king King Henry II in 1154.
 As Gilbert's son, he succeeded to his father's estates in 1148, but was deprived of the title by King Henry II of England in 1154 for supporting Stephen against Henry's mother, the Empress Matilda.

 Richard was known by his contemporaries Count Striguil, for his marcher lordship of Striguil where he had a fortress at what is now Chepstow, on the River Wye in Monmouthshire.
 He was described by the chronicler Gerald of Wales as "His complexion was somewhat ruddy and his skin freckled; he had grey eyes, feminine features, a weak voice, and short neck.
-For the rest, he was tall in stature, and a man of great generosity and of courteous manner.
+For the rest, he was tall, and a man of great generosity and courteous manner.

 On around 26 August 1171 in Waterford, Richard de Clare married MacMurrough's daughter, Aoife MacMurrough (anglicised as "Eva").
 They had two children-